Common coquí: Diet

 The common coquí is a generalist nocturnal predator, which can consume, as a population, 114,000 invertebrates each night per hectare.
 Diets vary depending on age and size, but are primarily composed of arthropods.
 Juveniles consume smaller prey, such as ants, while adults consume more varied diets that include spiders, moths, crickets, snails, and small frogs.
-The frogs are opportunistic sit-and-wait predators, and will forage on any abundant prey items.
+The frogs are opportunistic sit-and-wait predators, and will forage on any abundant prey.
 Males will occasionally consume eggs from their own clutch, likely to provide supplemental nourishment while guarding their nests.

 Calling males eat less prey than quiet males, which consume most of their food by midnight, while calling males had eaten only 18% of their food by the same hour.

+Native ecological impact

+Experiments conducted in the Bisley Watersheds of Puerto Rico explored the ecological impact of Eleutherodactylus coqui on various components of the local ecosystem.
+The research involved small-scale and large-scale experiments to assess the effects on invertebrate populations, herbivory, plant growth, and leaf-litter decomposition.
+In the small-scale experiment, enclosures were used to examine the influence of E. coqui on invertebrates, herbivory, and plant growth.
+Meanwhile, the large-scale experiment utilized removal plots to evaluate the broader impact of E. coqui on ecosystem processes in a natural forest setting.

+Findings revealed that the presence of E. coqui led to a 28% reduction in aerial invertebrates, with significant declines in herbivory rates by approximately 80%.
+In addition, there was evidence of increased foliage production and enhanced leaf-litter decomposition rates in the presence of E. coqui.
+These consistent trends across both small and large scales emphasize the potential scale-dependent nature of species effects on ecosystem dynamics.
+The frog displayed ecological significance as a vertebrate predator in influencing invertebrate communities and nutrient cycling within the tropical forest ecosystem.